Srabo93/journalAI-next-typescript/ideas.md

 Mental Lab:

-- set personal goals and track the progress over time. app should provide reminders, motivational messages, app should offer roadmaps for goals to be checked.
+- set personal goals and track the progress over time.
+  App should provide reminders, motivational messages, app should offer roadmaps for goals to be checked.